 - 1 egg, for an egg wash (reserve for brushing on top of assembled puff pastry)

-Next, use your grater to shred two sticks of cold unsalted butter.
+Use your grater to shred two sticks of cold unsalted butter.
 Add the cold grated butter into the flour mixture and squish it around using your hands so the flour sticks to the butter pieces.
+You can use dairy-free butter if needed.
+You might want to put the dairy-free butter stick into the freezer to harden it before grating since it’s softer than regular butter.

-Now add the cold water and use your hands to knead everything together until well combined.
-Form the dough into a large dough ball, cover it with plastic wrap, and place it in your fridge for 2 hours to chill.
+Add the cold water and use your hands to knead everything together until well combined, about 2-3 minutes.
+Form the dough into a large ball, cover it with plastic wrap, and chill it in the fridge for two hours.

 Step #2: Roll Out the Dough

 Take the dough ball out of the fridge and allow it to sit at room temperature for 20-30 minutes until softened.
-You can knead the dough by hand to warm it up and make it more malleable and flexible.
+Knead the dough by hand to warm it and make it more malleable and flexible if needed.
 The dough is easier to knead when worked in two batches.
 If the dough cracks, it’s still too cold to work with, so allow it to warm up further.

 Add a large piece of parchment paper to your countertop and dust it with tapioca starch.
-Shape the dough ball into a rectangle and place it on the parchment paper and then dust the top with tapioca starch.
+Shape the dough ball into a rectangle and place it on the parchment paper, dusting the top with tapioca starch.
 Cover the dough with a second piece of large parchment paper and use your rolling pin to roll out the dough into a long, thin layer.

-Use a pizza cutter or knife to cut off the fray edges of the dough so you wind up with a tidy rectangle.
-Then cut the dough into 8 even rectangles.
-Because I work with half of the dough at a time, I cut the dough into four rectangles.
+Use a pizza cutter or knife to cut off the frayed edges of the dough so you wind up with a tidy rectangle.
+Then, cut the dough as desired.
+In the picture, I cut the dough into eight rectangles.
+I work with half of the dough at a time, so you’ll see above that I cut the dough into four rectangles, and then I repeated this process with the other half of the dough.

 Step #3: Add Filling